vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/shipping/setup/sendcloud_shipping.rst

 --------------------------------------

-When using a personal carrier contract in Sendcloud, if the the price is not accurately reflected when creating a quotation in Odoo, then the pricing information needs to be updated in Sendcloud.
+When using a personal carrier contract in Sendcloud, if the the price is not accurately reflected when creating a quotation in Leansoft, then the pricing information needs to be updated in Sendcloud.

 Measuring volumetric weight
 ---------------------------